Fair Class-Incremental Learning using Sample Weighting: More Experimental Results

 \subsection{More Results on Tradeoff between Accuracy and Fairness}

-Continuing from Sec.~\ref{subsec:expresults}, we evaluate the tradeoff between accuracy and fairness of \method{} with other baselines as shown in Fig.~\ref{fig:MNIST_FMNIST_EER_tradeoff}--Fig.~\ref{fig:Bios_tradeoff}. \method{} in the figures represents the result for different values of $\lambda$, a hyperparameter that balances fairness and accuracy.
+Continuing from Sec.~\ref{subsec:expresults}, we evaluate the tradeoff between accuracy and fairness of \method{} with other baselines as shown in Fig.~\ref{fig:MNIST_FMNIST_EER_tradeoff}--Fig.~\ref{fig:Bios_tradeoff}.
+The figures show \method{} positioned in the lower right corner of the graph, indicating better accuracy-fairness tradeoff results compared to other baselines. \method{} in the figures represents the result for different values of $\lambda$, a hyperparameter that balances fairness and accuracy.
 Since other baselines do not have a balancing parameter, we select Pareto-optimal points from all search spaces, where a Pareto-optimal point is defined as a point for which there does not exist another point with both higher accuracy and lower fairness disparity.
-The figures show \method{} positioned in the lower right corner of the graph, indicating better accuracy-fairness tradeoff results compared to other baselines.
-Due to the excessive time required to run {\it OCS} on BiasBios, we are not able to measure the results.